Concierge Medicine Questions and Answers

 How Quickly Can I Be Seen?Another advantage of concierge medicine is the lack of long waits to be seen.
 If the patient has an urgent concern, then the patient is usually seen the same day, or next day at the latest.
 Since concierge medicine practices are low volume practices (often seeing less than 8 patients a day) the schedule allows for ease of scheduling for all patients.

 Is Concierge Medicine Expensive?The membership fees for concierge medicine practices vary.
 There is a type of practice called Direct Care which is similar to concierge medicine.
-Between Direct Care and Concierge Medicine the membership fee price may vary from $50 per month to several hundred dollars per month.
-Direct care practices have a higher patient volume than concierge medicine practices.
+Between Direct Primary Care (DPC) and Concierge Medicine the membership fee price may vary from $50 per month to several hundred dollars per month.
+DPC practices have a higher patient volume than concierge medicine practices.

 Is Concierge Medicine Ethical?While concierge medicine is considered ‘controversial’ by some, mainly due to cost, the reality is that differences in prices of products exist everywhere in life.
 Whether it is an automobile, a hotel, a meal, or a basketball, the price of products vary considerably.
 At Echelon-Health we believe that not only is concierge medicine ethical, but a valuable service that is both affordably and transparently priced.
 No person has ever been forced into joining a concierge medicine practice, just as no one has ever been forced into eating a fine meal or driving a nice car.